AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 --------------
 .. _Redist:

-A straightforward implemention of the finite-volume advance of intensive conserved fields is numerically unstable (this is the well-known "small cell issue") due to presence of the fluid cell volume in the denominator of the conservative divergence (:math:`(DC)_l`):
+A straightforward implementation of the finite-volume advance of intensive conserved fields is numerically unstable (this is the well-known "small cell issue") due to presence of the fluid cell volume in the denominator of the conservative divergence (:math:`(DC)_l`):

 .. math::
   (DC)_l = \frac{1}{V_l} \sum_{k_l} \left( F_k \cdot n_k A_k \right),